meloodev/10x-Melik/README.md

-# dev
+# Homework Assignments Repository
-Repository for storing homework assignments from frontend development courses.
+This repository contains homework assignments from the frontend development course.
+Each folder represents a task from the course and includes all required files.